An Ocean-Lover’s Dream: Working as a Nurse at Sea

 Cruise Ship Nurse

-Many cruise lines, such as Princess Cruises, have facilities ranging from a walk-in clinic for non-urgent matters to a fully-equipped medical facility to care for emergent or trauma injuries that might occur on ship.
+Many cruise lines, such as Princess Cruises, have facilities ranging from a walk-in clinic for non-urgent matters to a fully-equipped medical facility to care for emergent or trauma injuries that might occur on the ship.
 Nurses who wish to work for Princess Cruises must have at least 3 years’ experience in either emergency or acute care settings; ‘acute care' typically refers to a hospital setting as opposed to an outpatient or urgent-care facility.
 Nurses must also possess certification in Advanced Cardiac Life Support (ACLS) and have an active RN license.
 Qualified nurses who speak multiple languages such as Mandarin or Japanese are in high demand on cruise lines.

 On the Royal Caribbean cruise line, nurses are required to have at least 3 years’ experience in an emergency or intensive care unit (ICU) setting.
 An active nursing license in any state is also required as well as current ACLS and Basic Life Support (BLS) certifications.
 Smaller cruise lines, such as Viking River Cruises, require only 2 years of nursing experience, yet hospitality and yachting experience is valued for the position.
 A work Visa will also be required when working as a nurse outside of the U.S.